- In the case of ownership housing, the least expensive of:

 What is affordable housing?

-Affordable housing is generally understood to mean housing where the cost is less than the household income and the household can afford their other basic needs after housing expenses are paid.
+Affordable housing is generally understood to mean housing where the cost is less than 30% of the household's income and the household can afford their other basic needs after housing expenses are paid.
 The Province (PPS 2020) and the City’s Official Plan define affordable housing specifically as:

 For the purposes of this definition, a regional market area is the Regional Municipality of Waterloo, and low and moderate income means: